Viir/bots/guide/eve-online/eve-online-mining-bot.md

 + `hide-when-neutral-in-local` : Should we hide when a neutral or hostile pilot appears in the local chat?
 The only supported values are `no` and `yes`.
 + `unload-fleet-hangar-percent` : This will make the bot to unload the mining hold at least XX percent full to the fleet hangar, you must be in a fleet with an orca or a rorqual and the fleet hangar must be visible within the inventory window.
 + `dock-when-without-drones` : This will make the bot dock when it's out of drones.
 The only supported values are `no` and `yes`.
++ `repair-before-undocking` : Repair the ship at the station before undocking.
+The only supported values are `no` and `yes`.

 When using more than one setting, start a new line for each setting in the text input field.
 Here is an example of a complete settings string: